Chatham Maritime Trust’s own Watersports Centre at Basin 2 offers a variety of watersports activities

 From time to time the PCSO organises bike marking and community safety events on the Estate so watch out for these.
 You can go along and have your bike security marked and pick up some free home security and safety advice from the Police and the Council for free.

 Chatham Maritime Estate is a great place to live, work, study and play.
-If you need help or assistance from our team at The Observatory please get in touch.
+If you need help or assistance from our team please get in touch.